alecoutre1/ramstech/README.md

 sudo apt-get install  sox ffmpeg libasound2-dev
 ```

-Then launch the app with:
+Then launch the app with (preferably in a screen):

 ```
 python3 app.py